kgroveshok/z80-homebrew/DEV-DIARY.md

 -------------

 * DONE Test CALL

-* TODO Relook at variable use.
+* DONE Relook at variable use.
 Setup a VARIABLE word which puts the address on the stack and allows the ! and @ words to access them.
+Now with SCRATCH to emulate via uwords
+* DONE my malloc is failing on free.
+Not doing as the other malloc is fine.

+* TODO Fix NUM2STR.
+* TODO Fix LEFT
+* TODO Fix RIGHT
+* TODO Fix 2SWAP
+* TODO Fix KEY
+* TODO Fix IS

+* TODO add more editing features
+* TODO fix editor bugs
+* TODO fix editor issues
+* TODO Fix prev line recall and insertion.
+Corruption appears on the end of line
+* TODO Editor issue insert mid string causes loss of zero term giving random data
+* TODO Backspace mid string does not clean up shifted text
+* TODO Jump to end of line does not work should set to the number in last debug display
+* TODO If cursor at end of line, when go back it leaves custor displayed

 * TODO Add to start up a list of what storage labels are seen
 * TODO add ram test to the diags
 * TODO Speed up screen updates - instead of writing whole screen detect what has changed?
 * TODO Add no bank chip detection to format
 * TODO Add support for ELSE and ENDIF.
 IF THEN ELSE ENDIF   or IF THEN ENDIF
-* TODO Fix prev line recall and insertion.
-Corruption appears on the end of line
 * TODO Rework the storage system file structure and functions
 * TODO setup a compiler
 * TODO Add a stack content viewer to callmonitor code